openfoodfacts/openfoodfacts-ai/articles/duckdb_off/README.md

 Coupled with the Open Food Facts database, you gain access to a vast catalog of products that can be leveraged for various projects.

-Food transparency is the palm of your hand. :duck::orange:
+Food transparency in the palm of your hand. :duck::orange:

 ## How to contribute to Open Food Facts?